cloudflare/cloudflare-docs/content/workers/databases/connect-to-postgres.md

 import { Client } from "pg";

 export interface Env {
-  // This should be a valid connection string
+  // This should be a valid Postgres connection string
-  // For example, "postgres://user:password@your.postgres.database.com
+  // For example, "postgres://reader:NWDMCE5xdipIjRrp@hh-pgsql-public.ebi.ac.uk:5432/pfmegrnargs"
   // Use `wrangler secret put DB_URL` to configure a Secret with your connection string
-  DB: string;
+  DB_URL: string;
 }

 export default {